ortus-docs/coldbox-docs/layouts_n_views/layouts_helpers.md

 That's it.
 Just append Helper to the layout or folder name and there you go, the framework will use it as a helper for that layout specifically.

-> **Important** Please note that layout helpers will be inheritenly available to any view rendered inside of the layout.
+> **Caution** Please note that layout helpers will be inheritenly available to any view rendered inside of the layout.